Head shaving: Skinheads

 In the 1960s, some British working-class youths developed the skinhead subculture, whose members were distinguished by short cropped hair (although they did not shave their heads down to the scalp at the time).
 This look was partly influenced by the Jamaican rude boy style.
 It was not until the skinhead revival in the late 1970s—with the appearance of punk-influenced Oi! skinheads—that many skinheads started shaving their hair right down to the scalp.
 Head shaving has also appeared in other youth-oriented subcultures such as the hardcore, black metal, metalcore, nu metal, hip hop, techno, and neo-nazi scenes.

 Sexuality and gender

-A sexual fetish involving head shaving is called trichophilia.
+A sexual fetish involving head shaving is called haircut fetishism.

 While a shaved head on a man is often seen as a sign of authority and virility, a shaved head on a woman typically connotes androgyny, especially when combined with traditionally feminine signifiers.
-It may, but does not always, express membership in the LGBT community; gay men sometimes incorporate a shaven head into their overall look, particularly amongst the bear subculture.
-Those with the stereotypical "Castro clone" look commonly shave their heads in order to project a homoerotic, ultra-masculine image.
-Drag queens have sometimes adopted shaved heads to express a genderqueer image.

 In the BDSM community, shaving a submissive or slave's head is often used to demonstrate powerlessness or submission to the will of a dominant.